hassan-ak/todo-app-typescript/Readme.md

-# Bootcamp 2021 Project 01: Todo Console and Persistent Data App in TypeScript
+# BootCamp 2021 Project 01: Todo Console and Persistent Data App in TypeScript

 By doing this project we are able to learn following:-